codeharsharma/bagpack/README.md

 # bagpack

-This App allows users to create accounts for planning trips.
-The users can add and remove trips.
+The users can add and remove item.
 Travellers add and remove checklist and to-do items.